mdn/content/files/en-us/web/api/htmlelement/editcontext/index.md

 The **`editContext`** property of the {{domxref("HTMLElement")}} interface gets and sets an element's associated {{domxref("EditContext")}} object.

-The {{domxref("EditContext API", "", "", "nocode")}} can be used to build rich text editors on the web that support advanced text input experiences, such as IME composition or emoji picker.
+The {{domxref("EditContext API", "", "", "nocode")}} can be used to build rich text editors on the web that support advanced text input experiences, such as {{glossary("IME")}} (Input Method Editor) composition, emoji picker, or any other platform-specific editing-related UI surfaces.

 ### Element association